jrkerns/3dpguidemedphys/README.md

 ### Creating/Getting models

 * **Finding a model**: You can find literally millions of designs for free on sites such as [Thingiverse](https://www.thingiverse.com/) or [PrusaPrinters](https://www.prusaprinters.org/prints).
-This works well for items lots of people use, but it's uncommon to find things physicist may want or need given the audience size.
+This works well for items lots of people use, but it's uncommon to find things a physicist may want or need given the audience size.
 Still, it's always preferable to do a search before creating your own model to save time if you can.
 * **Creating a model**: Eventually, you'll need to create your own model of something.
 There are lots of free resources on this.
 The two I can recommend are [TinkerCAD](https://www.tinkercad.com/) and [Fusion360](https://www.autodesk.com/products/fusion-360/overview).
 TinkerCAD can do 80% of what you are likely to need and is easy to use.
   Fusion360 is professional CAD software and can do everything you could *ever* want to do.
-Note, it's not free for commercial use however.
+However, it's not free for commercial use.
 There are resources on how to learn both with a simple Google search.

 In the 3D printing community, it is tradition to print out a ["Benchy"](https://www.prusaprinters.org/prints/3161-3d-benchy) as your first print.
 I would suggest downloading models first to get the rest of the printing process down before creating your own.
 When you realize the strengths and weaknesses of 3D printing you can design your model with this in mind.